teemtee/tmt/docs/tldr/tmt-try.md

 > See also: `tmt`, `tmt-run`.
 > More information: <https://tmt.readthedocs.io/en/stable/stories/cli.html#try>.

-- Quickly experiment with the default provision method (no tests in cwd)
+- Quickly experiment with the default provision method (no tests in cwd):

 `tmt try`